slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 • Ignore your competitors, you will more likely die of suicide than murder
 • Most companies don’t die because they run out of money
 • Be nice!
 Or at least don’t be a jerk

+k) Focus on revenue generating activities. if it is not going to earn you money, then don’t do it.

 Moonshot: 10X bigger instead of 10%. imply a new process not an optimization.
 Aiming for something that is 10x better vs 10% better is 100 times more worth it… but never 100 times harder.